Traeger Er1: RTD Temperature Probe Disconnected or Failed

 Can I cook without the RTD probe?

-Er1 only appears after the grill heats up.
+Er1 only shows up after the grill heats up.
 Why?

 Related Traeger Pelletgrill Error Codes